Leadership in Ministry Scholarship Programs

 - Submit additional information, if required.

-In addition to the degree programs above, the Helen V. Brach and Arthur J. Schmitt full-tuition scholarships apply for those pursuing the Master of Arts in Pastoral Studies (48 credit hours) or the Master of Divinity (79 semester hours).
+In addition to the degree programs above, the Helen V. Brach and Arthur J. Schmitt scholarships apply for those pursuing the Master of Arts in Pastoral Studies (48 credit hours) or the Master of Divinity (79 semester hours).

 Descriptions of Leadership in Ministry Scholarships